University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Assignment/public_health_microbial_genomics_assignment.md

     - b.
 Creates a core genome alignment
     - c.
 Generates a phylogenomic tree

-2. Input the final tree file into Microreact.
-Annotate the tree as demonstrated in the corresponding practical session, and overlay the provided metadata file (`Metadata.csv`) onto the tree. **[7 marks]**.
+2. Input the final tree file into Microreact, overlay the provided metadata file (`Metadata.csv`) onto the tree and annotate the tree as you did during the corresponding practical session. **[7 marks]**.
-    - a. dddd
+    - a.
+Include a screenshot of your final phylogenomic tree
     - b. dddd
     - c. ddddd